-You may see a method named LockApp.exe running on your laptop.
+You may have come across something known as LockApp.exe running on your laptop.
 This can be traditional.
 LockApp.exe may be a part of the Windows 10 software and is responsible for displaying the lock screen.

 This article is a component of our current series explaining varied processes found in Task Manager, like Runtime Broker, svchost.exe, dwm.exe, ctfmon.exe, rundll32.exe, Adobe_Updater.exe, and many others.